-School begins at 8:50am and all pupils are expected to be in school for registration at this time.
-Any child arriving later than 8:50am should come in the main door and report to the school office you will be required to fill in a ‘Late Slip’ with an explanation.
+School begins at 8.40am/8:50am and all pupils are expected to be in school for registration at this time.
+Any child arriving later than 8.40am/8:50am should come in the main door and report to the school office you will be required to fill in the ‘Late Slip’ with an explanation.
 A parent or carer should give a reason for the lateness, which will be added to the register.
 The School Registers will close at 9.20am.

 Pupils who are constantly late are disrupting not only their education but also that of others.
+It can cause distress, create an unsettled start to the day and means that they will miss important learning time.
 Where persistent lateness gives cause for concern further action may be taken.

 Approved educational activity

 Where a pupil is engaged in off-site approved educational activities, the school will check his/her attendance on a daily basis before entering the appropriate code in the register.

 Are taken electronically using SIMs.

 The school will ensure that all staff responsible for taking registers and recording absence, including any temporary or supply staff, receives sufficient training to enable them to perform the task accurately.

 The Head Teacher will ensure that attendance data is complete, accurate, analysed and reported to relevant school personnel, parents and governing body.
 The data will inform the school’s future practice to improve attendance and prevent disaffection.

 Attendance is monitored for each pupil; where relevant, it is analysed and discussed with all appropriate parties.

 Accurate attendance returns are made to the Department of Education within the stipulated time-frame.